xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 Running examples
 -----------------

 There are two examples in the example folder (for more see python-skylark).
 The elemental.cpp shows how C++ code can utilize skylark.
 Run

 ::

 	examples/elemental -help

-in the $BUILD_DIR to get a list of available command line options.
+in the :envvar:`$BUILD_DIR` to get a list of available command line options.

 Linking against Skylark
 ------------------------

 If you plan to use Skylark as a library in your project, the following steps are necessary to build and link your application:

-    * add the include path of all Skylark headers: ${SKYLARK_INSTALL_DIR}/include (if configured with -DCMAKE_INSTALL_PREFIX=${SKYLARK_INSTALL_DIR),
+    * add the include path of all Skylark headers: :path:`${SKYLARK_INSTALL_DIR}/include` (if configured with ``-DCMAKE_INSTALL_PREFIX=${SKYLARK_INSTALL_DIR}`,
-    * link against all external libraries used when building Skylark (take a look and maybe reuse the find modules in ${SRC_DIR}/CMakeModules):
+    * link against all external libraries used when building libSkylark (take a look and maybe reuse the find modules in :path:`${SRC_DIR}/CMakeModules`:
         * FFTW: fftw3.h
         * Elemental: header files, libelemental, libpmrrr
         * CombBLAS: header files, libMPITypelib, libCommGridlib, libMemoryPoollib